 One example is private superannuation; another is income protection insurance in case you are unwell, not able to work for some time, and need income continuity.

 Since July 2010, when national registration of health professionals was initiated, professional indemnity against the prospect of being sued by clients is mandatory.

-Make sure your PI insurance adequately covers the private work you do—be sure to read the fine print, and remember, cheap insurance may not be cheap in the long run!
+Make sure your PI insurance adequately covers the private work you do - be sure to read the fine print, and remember, cheap insurance may not be cheap in the long run!

-Whatever the avenue chosen, undoubtedly private practice puts nurses/midwives at risk and makes them individually accountable for their practices as contrasted with employees who are usually covered by the vicarious liability of their employer.
+Whatever the avenue chosen, private practice undoubtedly puts nurses/midwives at risk and makes them individually accountable for their practices as contrasted with employees who are usually covered by the vicarious liability of their employer.

 Some helpful brief definitions:

-Malpractice Insurance covers damages arising out of bodily and/or mental injury alleged to have been caused by error, omission, or negligence in professional services.
+Malpractice Insurance covers damages arising out of bodily and/or mental injury alleged to have been caused by error, omission or negligence in professional services.
 It also covers specified expenses associated with a claim.

-Public Liability Insurance covers legal liability when a client sustains an injury to body or to property outside a professional service.
+Public Liability Insurance covers legal liability when a client sustains an injury to their body or to property outside a professional service.

-You will continue to have obligations under your state/territory Nurse's and Midwives' Act and the Common Law Act.
-Once your business is launched, your work also comes under the Commonwealth Trade Practices Act, and it's equivalent state legislation.
-One section to be aware of concerns the prohibition of unfair, misleading, or deceptive information.
+You will continue to have obligations under your state/territory Nurse’s and Midwives’ Act and the Common Law Act.
+Once your business is launched, your work also comes under the Commonwealth Trade Practices Act and its equivalent state legislation.
+One section to be aware of concerns the prohibition of unfair, misleading or deceptive information.

-If you have employees, then Government work place laws also apply.
+If you have employees, then Government workplace laws also apply.
 Other legal dilemmas/concerns may arise and timely consultation with a solicitor or accountant is advisable.